Now offering MAT programs in Mathematics and Chinese!

 Aid Based on Demonstrated Financial Need

 Need-based tuition grants (generally around 20% of tuition for master's students) are available on a limited basis to qualifying students who are enrolled at least half-time.
 Students apply for need-based aid by completing the Free Application for Federal Student Aid (FAFSA).
 The Brandeis code is 002133.
 We encourage applicants to fill out the FAFSA at the same time they apply to their graduate program.
+International applicants submit an application to the Graduate School of Arts and Sciences.

 Subsidized Federal Stafford Loans are also available to students with demonstrated financial need.
 Because the program is four semesters long, MAT students may apply for Stafford loans for two academic years, thus increasing the amount of the potential loan.
 Applicants must complete the Free Application for Federal Student Aid.
 The Brandeis code is 002133.